Is Cataract Surgery Right for You?

 • Improved vision may enable you to continue driving

-Many studies have shown improved quality of life after cataract surgery.
+Many studies have shown improved quality of life after the cataract procedure.
 Activities such as reading, sports, cooking, driving, using a computer and sewing are generally easier after the procedure.
-Even when the eye also suffers from other problems such as retinal disease, the remaining vision is usually improved by cataract surgery
+Even when the eye also suffers from other problems such as retinal disease, the remaining vision is usually improved by a cataract procedure

-• How long will I be in the surgery center, and how long will my recovery take?
+• How long does the procedure take, and how long will my recovery take?

-Cataract surgery is an out-patient surgical procedure performed at Georgia Ophthalmologists’ state-of-the-art ambulatory surgery center located in the Covington office.
+The Cataract procedure is an out-patient surgical procedure performed at Georgia Ophthalmologists’ state-of-the-art ambulatory surgery center located in the Covington office.
 This means there is no need for a hospital stay or visit.
-Cataract surgery takes about 15 minutes, but adding in preoperative preparation and onsite recovery, you should plan to be at the surgery center for approximately 3 hours.
+The Cataract procedure takes about 15 minutes, but adding in preoperative preparation and onsite recovery, you should plan to be at the surgery center for approximately 3 hours.

 • Will my cataract come back?

 Cataract surgery entails removal of the natural lens, and replacement with an artificial lens (IOL) which will not form a cataract.
-So cataracts, once removed via surgery, will not come back.
+So cataracts, once removed via the procedure, will not come back.

 Sometimes a posterior capsule opacity, or a ‘secondary cataract’, can occur after a cataract operation.
 This is where a hazy membrane forms just behind the IOL.
 This condition is very easily treated with a procedure called a YAG laser capsulotomy, which removes the haziness, and restores normal vision.
 It is a fast, painless and very effective treatment performed as an outpatient procedure and takes about 2 to 3 minutes.